 Learning Objectives

-This blog was published as a part of Data Science Blogathon
+This blog was published as a part of Data Science Blogathon.

 Data Scientists and Analysts widely use the popular Python library pandas in data science.
-Pandas is built over another popular library like NumPy.
-The conventional use of Pandas is for analyzing and manipulating data but is not limited to the same.Pandas’ basic data structure includes series and Dataframe.
+Pandas builds on another popular library like NumPy.
+The conventional use of Pandas is for analyzing and manipulating data but is not limited to the same.
+Pandas’ basic data structure includes series and Dataframe.
 A series is a one-dimensional array comprising data items of any data type.

-Pandas Dataframe is a two-dimensional array consisting of data items of any data type.
+Pandas Dataframe is a two-dimensional array of data items of any data type.
 A combination of two or more Pandas Series objects can also identify Pandas.

 To load and read csv file these CSV files or read_csv delimiter, we import Pandas library called read_csv function Syntax.